hawaiidatascience/metaflowmics/Pipeline-16S/README.md

 Chimeric contigs are removed using Mothur's implementation of VSEARCH

 **OTU clustering (Mothur)**
-OTU are clustered at similarity levels [100, 97]% (100% means no clustering).
+OTU are clustered at similarity levels {100, 97}% (100% means no clustering).

 **Consensus classification and taxa filter**
 Lineages are assigned to each individual sequence using the SILVA reference database.
-Consensus taxonomy is done for each OTU and taxa matching [mitochondria, chloroplasts, unknown] are removed.
+Consensus taxonomy is done for each OTU and taxa matching {mitochondria, chloroplasts, unknown} are removed.

 **Multipletons filter**
-OTU with a total abundance of [2] or below are discarded.
+OTU with a total abundance of {2} or below are discarded.

 **Subsampling**
 We perform sample normalization by subsampling each sample to the same level.
 Samples with a size below this level are discarded.
-By default, the subsampling level is defined as the [10th] percentile of the sample sizes, and a hard threshold is set if this value goes below [5000].
+By default, the subsampling level is defined as the {10th} percentile of the sample sizes, and a hard threshold is set if this value goes below {5000}.
 The recommended approach is to determine this value before the analysis and a custom subsampling level can be set.
 This step can be skipped.

 **Co-occurrence pattern correction**
 A daughter OTU is merged with its parent if: